QTraceHelp/Help/suppliers.md

 # Suppliers

-A Supplier is a type of organization that provides Products products to your organization.
+A Supplier is a type of organization that provides Products to your organization.

 (GS1: An organization that provides goods or services.)